mohangowdatdev/online-voting-system-DBMS-Project/README.md

 - Real-time vote counting and results display
 - Admin dashboard for managing the voting system

+💡 For images of the project head to `Screenshot_Images folder

 ## Technologies Used

 - HTML, CSS, JavaScript